Serial and parallel kernelization of Multiple Hitting Set parameterized by the Dilworth number, implemented on the GPU: Experiments

 In \cref{sec:dr}, we presented several data reduction rules for Multiple Hitting Set.
 Of these, \cref{theorem:big-kernel} shows that an exhaustive application of \ref{SE} followed by an exhaustive application of \ref{MD} is enough to yield a problem kernel.
 It is easy to come up with examples where the additional data reduction rules have no additional data reduction effect, for example, in the case of unit demands.
 Also, we provided efficient implementations only of \ref{DP} (which supersedes \ref{SE}) and \ref{MD}, whereas application of the other data reduction rules, namely \ref{FE} and \ref{LP}, is more time\hyp consuming.

-Thus, in this section, we experimentally evaluate the effect of various combinations of the data reduction rules presented in \cref{sec:dr} and also analyze which combinations reach real speed\hyp ups compared to the data reduction algorithms built into commercial optimization tools such as Gurobi \cite{ABG+20}.
+Thus, in this section, we experimentally evaluate the effect of various combinations of the data reduction rules presented in \cref{sec:dr} and also analyze which combinations reach real speed\hyp ups compared to the data reduction algorithms built into general optimization tools such as CBC.

+First, in \cref{sec:exp-setup}, we describe our experimental setup.
+Then, in \cref{sec:rw}, we describe experiments on real-world data arising in cancer drug design.
+Finally, in \cref{sec:generated}, we describe experiments on random hypergraphs modeling transportation network optimization tasks.